-1. Introduction 3
+1 Introduction 3

-2. Choosing investments 3
+2 Choosing Investments 3

-3. Investment objectives 4
+3 Investment Objectives 4

-4. Risks 4
+4 Risks 4

-5. Expected return on investments 6
+5 Setting investment strategy 5

-6. Realisation of investments 6
+6 Realisation of investments 5

-7. Environmental, Social and Governance factors, Corporate Governance and Voting Rights 7
+7 Environmental, Social and Governance factors, Corporate Governance and Voting Rights 6

-8. Agreement 7
+8 Agreement 6

-endix 1 Note on investment policy of the Scheme as at November 2022 in relation to the current •
+pendix 1 - Note on investment policy of the Scheme as at January 2024 in relation to the current Statemer nvestment Principles

-ement of Investment Principles

-Арр endix 2 - Trustee responsibilities .11
+App pendix 2 - Roles and responsibilities .
+12

-Арр endix 3 - Objectives for the investment consultant .12
+App pendix 3 - Objectives for the investment consultant .
+13

-Арр endix 4 - Environmental, Social and Governance factors, Corporate Governance and Voting Rights .14
+App pendix 4 - Environmental, Social and Governance factors, Corporate Governance and Voting Rights .
+15

-1. Introduction
+1 Introduction

-- 1.1.
-This is the Statement of Investment Principles prepared by the Trustee of the Connect Pension and Life Assurance Scheme ("the Scheme").
-This statement sets down the principles which govern the decisions about investments that enable the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; and - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010; - the Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018; and - the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019. - 1.2.
-In preparing this statement the Trustee has consulted Prospect, the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustee's investment consultant.
-Barnett Waddingham is authorised and regulated by the Financial Conduct Authority. - 1.3.
-There is no employer-related investment made by the Trustee, and none is intended.
-The Employer intends to remit all relevant contributions to the Trustee within the relevant timescales. - 1.4.
-This statement has been prepared with regard to the 2001 Myners review of institutional investment (including subsequent updates), and Scheme Funding legislation. - 1.5.
-The Trustee will review this statement at least every three years or if there is a significant change in any of the areas covered by the statement. - 1.6.
-The investment powers of the Trustee are set out in Clause 39 of the Definitive Trust Deed & Rules, dated9 May 2018.
+- 1.1 This is the Statement of Investment Principles prepared by the Trustee of the Prospect Pension Scheme (the Scheme).
+This statement sets down the principles governing decisions about investments for the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010; - the Occupational Pension Schemes (Investment) (Amendment) Regulations 2018; and - the Occupational Pension Schemes (Investment and Disclosure) (Amendments) Regulations 2019. - 1.2 In preparing this statement the Trustee has consulted Prospect (the Trade Union), the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustee's investment consultants.
+Barnett Waddingham is authorised and regulated by the Financial Conduct Authority. - 1.3 This statement has been prepared with regard to the 2001 Myners review of institutional investment (including subsequent updates), and Scheme Funding legislation. - 1.4 The Trustee will review this statement at least every three years or if there is a significant change in the policy on any of the areas covered by the statement. - 1.5 The investment powers of the Trustee is set out in Clause 37 of the Scheme's Rules, dated 27 July 2007.
 This statement is consistent with those powers.

-2. Choosing investments
+2 Choosing Investments

-- 2.1.
-The Trustee's policy is to set the overall investment target and then monitor the performance of their managers against that target.
-In doing so, the Trustee considers the advice of their professional advisers, who they consider to be suitably qualified and experienced for this role.
-The Trustee will also consult the Employer before amending the investment strategy. - 2.2.
-The day-to-day management of the Scheme's assets is delegated to one or more investment managers.
+- 2.1 The Trustee's policy is to set the overall investment target and to review the investment strategy on an ongoing basis.
+In doing so, the Trustee consider the advice of their professional advisers, who they consider to be suitably qualified and experienced for this role.
+The Trustee will also consult the Employer before amending the investment strategy. - 2.2 The day-to-day management of the Scheme's assets is delegated to one or more investment managers.
 The Scheme's investment managers are detailed in Appendix 1 to this Statement.
-The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - 2.3.
-The Trustee reviews the appropriateness of the Scheme's investment strategy on an ongoing basis.
-This review includes consideration of the continued competence of the investment managers with respect to performance within any guidelines set.
-The Trustee will also consult Prospect before amending the investment strategy. - 2.4.
-The division of responsibilities and the decision-making structure is set out in Appendix 2.
+The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - 2.3 The Trustee monitors the performance of their investments against the target they have set.
+This review includes consideration of the continued competence of the investment managers with respect to performance within any guidelines set. - 2.4 The division of responsibilities and the decision-making structure is set out in Appendix 2.

-3. Investment objectives
+3 Investment Objectives